Professor Mark Morelli is a Professor of Philosophy at Loyola Marymount University. I have taught Philosophy at LMU for 40 years.

 Taylor Chair in Philosophy (professional)

-Editor of Method: Journal of Lonergan Studies (professional)
+Founder and Editor of Method: Journal of Lonergan Studies (professional)

 - American Catholic Philosophical Association